 Climate change impacts, such as rising sea temperatures, extreme weather events, ocean acidification, and changing fish distributions, challenge the livelihoods of coastal communities and biodiversity as well as key sectors such as fisheries, aquaculture, and blue tourism.
 These effects threaten livelihoods as around 680 million people live in low-lying coastal areas, almost 2 billion live in coastal megacities, 3.3 billion depend on fish for protein, and almost 60 million people work in fisheries and aquaculture.
 Integrating ocean health into the global climate action agenda has therefore increasingly become a priority at Conferences of the Parties (COPs) under the framework of the United Nations Framework Convention on Climate Change (UNFCCC).
-The Blue Industry can play a critical role in mitigating and adapting to climate change, e.g. supplying renewable energy and sustainable seafood.
+The Blue Industry can play a critical role in mitigating and adapting to climate change, e.g. providing alternative sources of livelihoods, supplying renewable energy and sustainable seafood.
 However, Blue Industries also threaten to exacerbate climate change if they do not transition to a net-zero world fast enough.
-The Ocean Panel has identified seven ready-toimplement and viable ocean-based climate solutions that can deliver up to 47% of the annual greenhouse gas (GHG) emissions reductions needed by 2050.
+The Ocean Panel has identified seven ready-to-implement and viable ocean-based climate solutions that can deliver up to 47% of the annual greenhouse gas (GHG) emissions reductions needed by 2050.
 These include the scaling of ocean-based renewables, the decarbonisation of ocean-based transport and coastal tourism, the phasing out of offshore oil and gas, the expansion of sustainable blue food production, restoring of coastal and marine eco-systems, as well as carbon removal and storage.
-It is expected that these solutions have various co-benefits, such as enhanced food security, productivity, climate resilience, new income and job opportunities.
-An estimated USD 2 trillion will need to flow from public but primarily from private sector into ocean-based climate solutions between 2030 and 2050 to achieve the identified mitigation potential.